-Pauline Letters

-Core Unit.
-The Pauline Letters (New Testament 3) collects together Paul's letters (except Romans) and introduces students to the distinctive language, theology and style of the apostle to the Gentiles.
-It covers the wide range of theological issues found in Paul's work such as ethical guidance about proper Christian conduct, teaching on church leadership and governance, theological reflections on the nature of Christ and the expositions of the relationship of Law and grace.
+Pauline Letters Content Core Unit.
+The Pauline Letters (New Testament 1.
+Introduction to Paul's letters 3) collects together Paul's letters (except 2.
+Paul and the gospel Romans) and introduces students to the 3.
+The defence of the gospel of grace distinctive language, theology and style of the 4.
+The nature of Christian freedom apostle to the Gentiles.
+It covers the wide 5.
+Paul the pastor range of theological issues found in Paul's work 6.
+Problems at Corinth such as ethical guidance about proper Christian 7.
+The apostolic ministry conduct, teaching on church leadership and 8.
+Philippians and Ephesians governance, theological reflections on the 9.
+Fullness of life in Christ nature of Christ and the expositions of the 10.
+The Pastoral Epistles relationship of Law and grace.